-The Assemblies of God denomination has a rich history and a robust theology.
-It’s convictions are strong and its ministries are influential.
-Tithing 10% of one’s income is an important part of many Christian churches, and a subject filled with tension in others.
+The Assemblies of God denomination has a rich history and robust theology.
+Its convictions are strong and its ministries are influential.
+Tithing 10% of one’s income is an important part of many Christian churches and a subject filled with tension in others.

 How did tithing start?
 What is the difference between tithes, offerings, and sacrifices?
 What is the biblical basis for tithing?
 Keep reading to learn more.

 In the Christian tradition, tithing refers to giving 10% of one’s income to the church.
 Other religious traditions also practice tithing.
 The word “tithe” literally means “a tenth part.”

 - The word “tithe” is an English translation of the Greek word apodekatoun, meaning “to give one-tenth”